jbequ5/SAGE-Enigma-Subnet/Subsystems/Solve.md

 ## 9. AHE — Adversarial Hardening Engine Integration

 The Adversarial Hardening Engine (AHE) is Synapse’s built-in white-hat hacker.
-It runs a six-phase loop to attack Solve (and every other subsystem):
+It runs a six-phase loop to attack Solve (and every other subsystem) on the global dataset:

 1. Plan attack + define evaluation criteria
 2. Predict outcomes